 You should also be aware of the fact that the insurance company or attorney could hire a private investigator to engage in surveillance.
 Be vigilant at all times and follow your doctor’s advice on medical treatments while your claim is pending.

 Do you need help filing your workers’ compensation claim?
-The experienced workers’ compensation attorneys at Christopher J. Hudson, LLC are here to help.
+The experienced workers’ compensation attorneys at Chris Hudson & Associates are here to help.
 Contact us online or call us directly at 888.795.6261 to schedule your free, no-obligation consultation.